-In parts E, F, G and H of this report, we describe the part that has the worst condition rating first and then briefly outline the condition of the other parts.
+Within this report, we describe the parts of the property that has the worst condition rating first and then briefly outline the condition of the other parts.

-How We Condition Rate the Property:
+How We Condition Rate the Property: RICS Condition Ratings:

-The condition ratings are described as follows.
+The RICS Condition Ratings are described as follows.

-1 No repair is currently needed.
+No repair is currently needed.
 The property must be maintained in the normal way.

-2 Defects that need repairing or replacing but are not considered to be either serious or urgent.
+Defects that need repairing or replacing but are not considered to be either serious or urgent.
 The property must be maintained in the normal way.

-3 Defects that are serious and/or need to be repaired, replaced or investigated urgently.
-N Not inspected
+Defects that are serious and/or need to be repaired, replaced or investigated urgently.

+Not inspected